• Home

 Laurel and Hardy - Love 'Em And Weep (1927)

-Film location then and now Laurel and Hardy movie location Love Em And Weep filming location.
+Then and now view: Film location Laurel and Hardy film Love Em And Weep filming location 1927 vs now

-To gain access to the then and now photo gallery for this Laurel and Hardy movie, along with the complete filming locations then and now documentary video - and all of the complete film locations documentary videos and photo galleries, click here to donate now.
+To gain access to the then and now photo gallery for this Laurel and Hardy movie, along with the complete filming locations then and now documentary video - and all of the complete film locations documentary videos and photo galleries, click here to make a small donation now.
 Thank you!

 The then and now photo above shows Miss Crabtree dropping off Jackie Cooper (presumably) near the school.
 This filming location in 1930 at the intersection of Venice Blvd and La Cienega Blvd featured a large viaduct for the Pacific Electric Railway's Venice Short Line which ran down the middle of Venice Blvd all the way to Venice Beach.
 Back then, it was a very quick and efficient way to get to the beach from downtown Los Angeles.
 If you were to drive the same route today, it would take twice as long compared to 1930.
 So much for "progress."

 Just a small donation gives you full access to the site (over 150 filming location video documentaries and over 2,000 then and now filming location photos).
-Click here to donate and become a member now!
+Click here to donate - and thank you!

 The Taxi Boys - Bring 'Em Back A Wife (1933)